 John McCrea is magnetic as platinum-haired Jamie, whether strutting around with his fellow students as backing dancers, or twitching with nerves before his drag-club debut.
 Throw in hijab-wearing best friend Pritti Pasha (Lucie Shorthouse), supportive single mum (played by Josie Walker), and ever-present neighbour Ray (Mina Anwar) and you have a sparkling cast of 21st Century heroes.
-Instead of getting bogged down by homosexuality or race or religion, the narratives takes everything in its stride.
-We get to see the characters' personalities rather than getting bogged down in what they represent.
+Instead of getting bogged down by homosexuality or race or religion, the narrative takes everything in its stride.
+We get to see the characters' personalities rather than getting caught up in what they represent.

 |What||Everybody's Talking About Jamie, Apollo Theatre review|